 We also visited a loom co-op in Fel el Bali, not far from Chouara Tannery.
 They showed us their manual process on a large loom that was at least 10 feet across to make some of their largest tapestries and blankets.

-Most of us bought small scarves to be used to cover our heads while riding a dromedary in the desert, as we were heading to Mergouza next.
-It’s a good idea to wear a head covering to help maintain your body temperature in the desert, both to protect from sun and to maintain heat.
+Most of us bought small scarves to be used to cover our heads while riding a dromedary in the desert as we were heading to Mergouza next.
+It’s a good idea to wear a head covering to help maintain your body temperature in the desert, both to protect yourself from the sun and to maintain heat.

 Fes Medina – Fes el Jdid

-The original old city of Fes was once completely surrounded by a high wall and it had 7 golden gates that were the entry points to the city.
+The original old city of Fes was once completely surrounded by a high wall, and it had seven golden gates that were the entry points to the city.
 The South Castle, up on a large hill, was one of the primary defense points protecting the city from invaders.
 Go up for the best view of the medina.
 It’s impressive!

 The Jewish Quarter

 The Mellah, or Jewish quarter is in this area, dating to a time of the 14th century.
 At its height, 225k Jews lived in this Mellah, the largest Jewish population in all of Morocco.

 The entryway was called the Door of Love, and you can still see part of it, along with a restored section of the old city wall.
 Just past it is a large Jewish cemetery.

 Our guide told us the sad story of a young Jewish woman from Tangier who caught the eye of a Moroccan king around the end of the 19th century.
 He saw her and wanted to marry her, which was deemed to be acceptable since, as a Jew, she was of the “people of the book.”